dsanson/dsanson.github.com/gizmos/_posts/2010-04-04-using-osu-ezproxy-for-your-files.markdown

 title: Using OSU EZProxy For Your Files
 section: gizmos
 comments: 1
+excerpt: An htaccess file that redirects off-campus visitors through OSU's EZProxy server.
+This **no longer works** with people.cohums.ohio-state.edu urls.
 ---

+**This no longer works** on my OSU humanities web page.
+It looks like the proxy has been configured to no longer accept people.cohums.ohio-state.edu urls.

 Want part of your OSU webpage to be protected behind OSU's EZProxy server?
 Create a subfolder (e.g., sanson7/local/), create a text file named ".htaccess" in that folder, containing the following lines: